Empire! Empire! (I Was a Lonely Estate): 2014–2016: You Will Eventually Be Forgotten

 Then, in late January 2015, a drunk man driving a pickup truck crashed into Keith and Cathy's house in rural Michigan.
 The driver slammed into Empire!'s parked van and lodged the truck in the front of their house.
 To help recoup the cost of a new used van, a GoFundMe page was created for donations.
 Despite this setback, the band followed through with their planned tour alongside Warren Franklin and The Founding Fathers which started just four days after the crash.

 In May, Empire!
 Empire! toured the US with Dikembe, then went out with The Saddest Landscape in November on their record release tour.
 Later that year, the band posted two bonus tracks from You Will Eventually Be Forgotten that were included with the Japanese release on Stiff Slack records.
 The tracks were posted to the band's Bandcamp page.
 Then, in July 2016, they performed and recorded a 3-song set for Little Elephant which was available as a 12-inch record.

 After making music for 10 years, the band announced on February 16, 2016, that they would be breaking up after going on one last tour with Warren Franklin & the Founding Fathers in April of the same year.
 The band played their final show On May 7, 2016, in Flint, MI at Flint Local 432.
 They had support from The Cardboard Swords, The Island of Misfit Toys, Mountains for Clouds, The Reptilian, Joie De Vivre, and Warren Franklin & the Founding Fathers.

 On April 5, Empire!
 Empire! released a music video for "A Keepsake" off of their final album: a song which features vocals by Bob Nanna of Braid.
 It was released exclusively on music site Brooklyn Vegan and was the band's first-ever video.

-2025: Reunion
+2025-present: Reunion

 On March 4, it was announced that the band would reunite to play a one-off reunion show at the second annual iteration of the Best Friends Forever festival in Las Vegas in October.
 The band also reiterated their promise that they would properly reunite with new music and a proper tour should the Detroit Lions win the Super Bowl.